Skip to main content

 Word Notes

-• 噓 — "to breathe warmth": to blow softly and warmly; gentle exhalation that warms.
+• 噓 — "breathe warm": To blow softly and warmly; gentle exhalation that warms.

-• 吹 — "to blow cold": to blow sharply, producing cold.
+• 吹 — "blow cool": To blow sharply, producing cold.

-• 羸 — "frail, weak": debilitated, emaciated.
+• 羸 — "frail, weak": Debilitated, emaciated.

-• 隳 — "to collapse, to fall": to crumble, to topple.
+• 隳 — "to fall away": To crumble, to topple.

-• 奢 — "extravagant": wasteful luxury.
+• 奢 — "extravagant": Wasteful luxury.

-• 泰 — "extreme, excessive": going beyond what is fitting; overdoing.
+• 泰 — "extreme, excessive": Going beyond what is fitting; overdoing.

 Chapter Explanation